A model theory of topology: Appendix. More examples

-\begin{remark} \labbel{causs} Recall the example of causal spaces from \cite{KP} briefly discussed in the introduction.
+\begin{remark} \labbel{causs} Recall the example of causal spaces from \cite{KP} briefly discussed in Section \ref{exasub}, 2b.
 The order relations considered in \cite{KP} represent \emph{causal precedence} and \emph{chronological precedence} on the points---or ``events''---of a manifold modeling space-time in the general theory of relativity, or, possibly, in some more abstract generalization.

-It might turn out that at the small-scale level events have a composite structure and some corresponding relations are no more antisymmetric at this level.
+It might turn out that at the small-scale level relativistic events have a composite structure and some corresponding relations are no more antisymmetric at this level.
 This might suggest the shift from posets to pre-orders.
 Of course, under the above interpretation, it would be appropriate to consider a theory with two pre-orders, one finer than the other; in other words, in the definition \ref{spsem}(a) of a specialization poset, we should weaken the assumption that $\leq$ is an order to a pre-order.
 The antisymmetric relations from \cite{KP} would emerge back only at the level of events, after we take some quotient turning pre-orders into orders. \end{remark}

 \begin{problem} \labbel{2p} Study the theory of two preorders, one finer than the other.

 Is there any significant difference with the theory of specialization posets as introduced in Definition \ref{spsem}(a)? \end{problem}